ePages-de/epages-devportal/_posts/2019/2019-05-28-how-to-improve-your-components-with-react-hooks.md

 about_authors: ["jwieben"]
 ---

 The React world has been going crazy over the new [Hooks API](https://reactjs.org/docs/hooks-overview.html){:target="_blank"} that was released a few months ago.
-New libraries for hooks are appearing left and right, and everyone seems to be rewriting their apps with them.
+New libraries for Hooks are appearing left and right, and everyone seems to be rewriting their apps with them.

-So what is it about hooks that people are so excited about?
+So what is it about Hooks that people are so excited about?
 Well, there are a variety of reasons.
-In this post I would like to focus on one of the central advantages that hooks bring to the table: **they allow you to organize your component logic in a simpler way.**
+In this post I would like to focus on one of the central advantages that Hooks bring to the table: **they allow you to organize your component logic in a simpler way.**

-I am going to illustrate this by writing the same component in two ways, with and without hooks, and later compare them.
+I am going to illustrate this by writing the same component in two ways, with and without Hooks, and later compare them.

 ## A typical class component